-Bitter melon has contraindication with pregnancy and should not be consumed by pregnant or nursing women.
-It should not be provided to infants and small children because of its hypoglycemic outcomes.
+Pregnancy has contraindication with pregnancy and women should not consume if pregnant or nursing.
+Additionally, it should not be provided to infants and small children because of its hypoglycemic outcomes.

 If you are taking diabetic prescription medications, bitter melon can enhance the effects of these medications and cause severe hypoglycemia.
 Check with your medical professional before consuming if you have diabetes and are taking regular medication.